scribblelive/comment-sample-v2/README.md

 ##Widget Requirements
 This widget requires JQuery to be defined on the page where it is being used and for a browser that supports HTML5.
 The image and avatar uploads require the HTML5 file upload functinality.

-To include JQuery and the commenting engine file please add the following to the head definition of your page or the top html of your event:
+To include JQuery and the commenting engine file, please add the following to the head definition of your page or the top html of your event:

 ```HTML
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>